 At this stage, an engagement letter will highlight the responsibilities that need to be accomplished by each party.T he engagement letter is usually sent by the auditor to the client.
 The letter will address issues that relate to the development of an audit program, audit strategy and an audit plan.
 However, the planning process continues within the entire organization and in other phases.

 In the preliminary review stage, the auditor analyses the organization internal control processes.
 This ensures that the auditor streamlines some processes in the organization that may hinder the performance of the audit.
 In some scenarios, it may not be an easy task for the auditor to streamline all the changes required.
 In such instances, it will be necessary for the auditor to accommodate some of his assumptions with the methodologies through which the organization operates.

-The auditor can choose to conduct a preliminary review in issues such as the reimbursement of cash, the number of employees who have gained access to the organization book keeping software etc. However, the auditor need to have a better audit background in order to conduct an excellent preliminary review.
-Moreover, sufficient audit back ground may aid the auditor to design the nature and timing of the audit.
+The auditor can choose to conduct a preliminary review in issues such as the reimbursement of cash, the number of employees who have gained access to the organization bookkeeping software etc. However, the auditor needs to have a better audit background in order to conduct an excellent preliminary review.
+Moreover, sufficient audit background may aid the auditor to design the nature and timing of the audit.

 3. Assessing the risks of misstatement

 After conducting a preliminary review, auditors utilize the information acquired to develop a better client understanding.
 The assessment procedures are mainly performed during the assertion and the overall financial level.
 Some of the salient issues which are considered during this level include:

 - The identification of what could go wrong during the auditing phase.

 - The percentage of the confidence level that the auditing process will go wrong.

 It gives a clear eye view of the possible risks that may occur in a business.
 Generally, there are two types of risks that are associated with material misstatement which include the inherent and control risks.
 Control risks are not easily detected and prevented.
 Moreover, inherent risks relate the susceptibility of material misstatement to the relevant assertion level.